-The family reunion on stage was an old wish.
-After everyone had followed their own artistic path, the Assad finally met on stage, for the first time, at the Teatro de Tábuas, in São João da Boa Vista, on Christmas 2001.
-There were Seu Jorge and Dona Ica alongside their children Sérgio, Odair and Badi, and the new generation: Carolina (daughter of Odair), Clarice and Rodrigo (Sérgio's children).
-The historic moment was recorded by filmmaker Joel Pizzini in short film Assad Suite.
+A family reunion onstage had long been a dream.
+After each had followed their own artistic path, the Assads finally met in performance, for the first time, at Teatro de Tábuas in São João da Boa Vista on Christmas of 2001.
+There were Seu Jorge and Dona Ica alongside their children Sérgio, Odair, and Badi, and the new generation: Carolina (Odair’s daughter), Clarice and Rodrigo (Sérgio’s children).
+The historic moment was captured by filmmaker Joel Pizzini in the short film Suíte Assad.

-The meeting was so memorable that the family was invited to tour Brazil and the United States.
-During the tour — which premiered at the Metropolitan Museum, in the heart of New York —, a presentation in California earned Dona Ica unforgettable recognition: the LA Times celebrated her as “the Brazilian Billie Holiday”.
-Your Jorge, in turn, he completed 80 years on stage, celebrating life exactly as he always wanted: surrounded by his children and his music that helped awaken each of them.
-Thus, the couple experienced, in front of the public, the realization of what they had he had sown throughout his life — bearing witness, with emotion, to his own legacy.
+The meeting was so striking that the family was invited to tour Brazil and the United States.
+During the tour—which opened at the Metropolitan Museum in the heart of New York—a performance in California brought Dona Ica unforgettable recognition: the LA Times celebrated her as “the Brazilian Billie Holiday.”
+Seu Jorge, in turn, turned 80 onstage, celebrating life exactly as he had always wished: surrounded by his children and the music he had helped awaken in each of them.
+Thus, the couple lived, before the audience, the fulfillment of what they had sown over a lifetime—witnessing, with emotion, their own legacy.

-In 2011, with Seu Jorge and Dona Ica deciding not to travel anymore and Rodrigo dedicating himself to audiovisual, the family show took on a new format: the Assad Quintet — Sérgio, Odair, Badi, Clarice and Carolina — with which they performed several presentations in Brazil, Europe and the Middle East.
+In 2011, with Seu Jorge and Dona Ica deciding they would no longer travel and Rodrigo dedicating himself to audiovisual work, the family show took on a new format: the Assad Quintet—Sérgio, Odair, Badi, Clarice, and Carolina—who performed extensively across Brazil, Europe, and the Middle East.

 Performance by the Assad Quintet during Nuits de la Guitare, Patrimonio, 2012.